It’s All About Strategy

 |What||How||How this applies to your startup?|

-Step 2: Black caimans let the water do the rest!
+Step 2: Black caimans let the water do the work!

 If the victim is a large animal, it is dragged into deep waters and drowned.
 When death occurs, the reptile holds the victim in the river bottom or the victim remains stuck in the mouth for some time, waiting for the decomposition and softening of tissues.

-Foursquare wanted Facebook Places to play the sensors and geofencing game, Facebook lost.
 Basecamp drew Microsoft to a battlefield filled with small businesses that don’t care about functionality and only seek the most practical solutions.
 Mahalo tried to be a lion.
 Digg tried to be a lion.
-Foursquare now wants to be Yelp’s lion.
+Foursquare wanted to be a lion to fight Yelp.
+They all lost.

 You’re a black caiman, built for the night, built for water.
 Don’t fight, push.
 Don’t hustle, just pin.
-Let the water fill their lungs.
+Let the water fill the lungs of your competition.

 Theatricality And Deception, Powerful Agents For The Uninitiated – Bane, The Dark Knight Rises

 The following day, the black caiman will peacefully swim with the prey still in his mouth. filling the river with blood and parading its success.
 Because in today’s hyper competitive world, it is not enough to defeat your enemies, you must publicly display their demise for the jungle to fear you.
-This doesn’t mean talking to the press and announcing you’re the next PiedPiper, it means doubling down on your growth tactics in whichever use case or market you’ve happen to won.
-Now comes the fun part.
+This doesn’t mean talking to the press and announcing you’re the next PiedPiper, it means doubling down on your growth tactics in whichever use case or market you have happened to win.
+Stay tuned, now comes the fun part.

 Battle of Ramree Island